 Adenomyosis and Fertility

-Recent studies, using improved diagnostic tools, suggests that adenomyosis does have an impact on fertility, both spontaneous and assisted.
+Recent studies, using improved diagnostic tools, suggest that adenomyosis does have an impact on fertility, both spontaneous and assisted.

 A recent meta-analysis found that during IVF, success rates were significantly lower in women in adenomyosis, and the risk of miscarriage was higher.

-Unfortunately, there is still more to be understood around how adenomyosis contributes to infertility, and research in the area is ongoing.
+Unfortunately, there is still more to be understood about how adenomyosis contributes to infertility, and research in the area is ongoing.